-The Group shall not retaliate, nor shall the Group permit any member of Libra Staff to retaliate, against individuals who raise good faith reports of possible impropriety to management or the Chief Governance and Sustainability Officer or the Chief Risk and Compliance Officer.
+The Group shall not retaliate, nor shall the Group permit any member of Libra Staff to retaliate, against individuals who raise good faith reports of possible impropriety to management or the Chief Governance and Sustainability Officer.

 The Group encourages individuals to put their name on any reports they make.
 It may otherwise be difficult to conduct an investigation that is meaningful and fair to all concerned.